Proceeds of Crime (Money Laundering) and Terrorist Financing Suspicious Transaction Reporting Regulations

 - dealer in precious metals and stones

-dealer in precious metals and stones means a person or an entity that, in the course of its business activities, buys or sells precious metals, precious stones or jewellery.
-It includes a department or agent of Her Majesty in right of Canada or of a province when the department or agent is carrying out the activity, referred to in section 5, of selling precious metals to the public. (négociant en métaux précieux et pierres précieuses)
+dealer in precious metals and stones means a person or entity that, in the course of their business activities, buys or sells precious metals, precious stones or jewellery.
+It includes a department or agent or mandatary of Her Majesty in right of Canada or of a province when the department or agent or mandatary is carrying out the activity, referred to in section 5, of selling precious metals to the public. (négociant en métaux précieux et pierres précieuses)

 - electronic funds transfer